-The Organization adopted ASC 606, Revenue from Contracts with Customers, for the year ended June 30, 2021 using the modified retrospective method.
+The Organization follows ASC 606, Revenue from Contracts with Customers.
 ASC 606 establishes principles for reporting information to financial statement users about the nature, amount, timing, and uncertainty of revenue and cash flows arising from the entity's contracts with customers and is intended to ensure that the entity recognizes revenues in a manner depicting the transfer of promised goods or services to customers in amounts reflecting the consideration to which the entity expects to be entitled in exchange for those goods or services.